Hadron gas in the presence of a magnetic field using non-extensive statistics: A transition from diamagnetic to paramagnetic system: Results and Discussion

-The left panel of fig.~\ref{fig2} shows the variation of total energy density of a hadron gas as a function of temperature for different values of non-extensive parameter at a constant external magnetic field of $B = 15~m_{\pi}^{2} ~\rm GeV^{2}$.
-This value of the magnetic field corresponds to the one usually created in non-central heavy-ion collisions at the LHC energies.
-We find that, energy density monotonically increases with an increase in temperature for all $q$-values.
-At all temperatures, the system with the lowest $q$-value, {\it i.e} the system which is near equilibrium, has the lowest energy density.
-As the system deviates from the equilibrium, the $q$-value increases, and the energy density of the system also increases.
-For the system which is far away from equilibrium with maximum $q$-value, the energy density of the system is the highest at all temperatures.
-After observing a strong non-extensive parameter dependence of energy density of the system in the presence of an external magnetic field, now we proceed to take two extreme values of the non-extensive parameter, $q$ to study the competing effects of external magnetic field and the non-extensive parameter.
+After observing a strong non-extensive parameter dependence of energy density of the system in the presence of an external magnetic field, now we proceed to take two extreme values of the non-extensive parameter, $q$, to study the competing effects of an external magnetic field and the non-extensive parameter.
 This is shown in the right panel of fig.~\ref{fig2}.
-The chosen two extreme values $q$ are: $q$ = 1.001, which corresponds to a near equilibrium system and $q$ = 1.15, which corresponds to a system away from equilibrium.
+The chosen two extreme values of $q$ are: $q$ = 1.001, which corresponds to a near-equilibrium system and $q$ = 1.15, which corresponds to a system away from equilibrium.
 In a realistic heavy-ion collision scenario, the former corresponds to central heavy-ion collisions with the creation of an equilibrated system, whereas the later corresponds to mostly non-central heavy-ion or hadronic collisions.
-The energy density increases with increase in magnetic field both for the equilibrated system and also for the system which is away from equilibrium.
-We observe an enhanced energy density of the system for the case of the highest magnetic field considered in this study and for the system which is mostly away from equilibrium.
-When we consider a system away from equilibrium ($q$ = 1.15), we observe that at lower temperature regime, the energy density of the system increases with increase in external magnetic field.
-But at higher temperature regime, the energy density of the system with external magnetic field $B = m_{\pi}^{2} ~\rm GeV^{2}$ is lower than that of the system in the absence of any external magnetic field.
-This observation goes inline with Ref. \cite{Kadam:2019rzo}.
+The energy density increases with an increase in the magnetic field both for the equilibrated system and the system that is away from equilibrium.
+We observe an enhanced energy density of the system for the case of the highest magnetic field considered in this study and for the system, which is mostly away from equilibrium.
+When we consider a system away from equilibrium ($q$ = 1.15), we observe that at a lower temperature regime, the energy density of the system increases with an increase in an external magnetic field.
+But at a higher temperature regime, the energy density of the system with an external magnetic field $eB = m_{\pi}^{2} $ is lower than that of the system in the absence of an external magnetic field.
+This observation goes inline with Ref. ~\cite{Kadam:2019rzo}.
 This result is very interesting considering the fact that this behaviour is observed at high $q$-values, {\it i.e} when the system is away from equilibrium.
 This is not observed for the case of $q= 1.001$, which is an equilibrated system.